Woodworker, Furniture designer

 Active in Marlboro, Vt.

-Collection Summary: An interview of David Holzapfel conducted 2008 Jan.
-26-Mar.
-2, by Josephine Shea, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Holzapfel's home and studio, Applewoods Studio and Gallery, in Marlboro, Vt.
+Collection Summary: An interview of David Holzapfel conducted 2008 January 26-March 2, by Josephine Shea, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Holzapfel's home and studio, Applewoods Studio and Gallery, in Marlboro, Vermont.

-Biographical/Historical Note: David Hozapfel (1950- ) is a self taught woodworker.
-He and his wife Michelle own Applewoods studio and gallery in Marlboro, Vt.
+Biographical/Historical Note: David Hozapfel (1950- ) is a self taught woodworker in Marlboro, Vermont.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.